Rsantct/pe.audio.sys/pe.audio.sys/README.md

 ## Tools

-Some nice tools are provided under your `~/bin` folder
+Some nice tools are provided under your `~/bin` folder, below a brief description.